karina-rodriguez/2024-VR-developments/episodes/adoption-barriers.Rmd

 how to remove the barriers, such as:

-- Enabling wider generation of MR/VR experiences, such as user-generated
+- Enabling wider generation of MR/VR experiences, such as user-generated (e.g. [Engage](https://engagevr.io/)).
 - Increasing the available content
 - Fostering the interoperability of content and systems
 - Further developing our understanding of immersiveness